tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 ![ad exchange](/assets/posts/2023-11-03/ad_exchange.png)

 The role of an ad exchange is therefore to put everything together and match advertisers with publishers.
-I have never worked with an ad exchange before and do not know their internal workings.
-However, we're lucky in that as part of the cookieless initiative, Google is taking themselves out of the ad exchange business.
-In the [Protected Audience Webinar](https://docs.google.com/presentation/d/1T0pK0ri3R_8C9R1PNMiPanz4lMVFg7A-JyZBT5Tf12M/view#slide=id.g284502389b9_2_241), we can see what Google thinks.
+But how exactly does that happen?

+In the [Protected Audience Webinar](https://docs.google.com/presentation/d/1T0pK0ri3R_8C9R1PNMiPanz4lMVFg7A-JyZBT5Tf12M/view#slide=id.g284502389b9_2_241), the Chrome team describes a future in which auctions can be conducted without individually-identifiable information ever leaving the user's browser.
+They also showed the steps required to connect Publishers (who host a website), Buyers (who help advertisers buy ads) and Sellers (who help publishers connect to buyers).

 ![protected audience overview](/assets/posts/2023-11-03/protected_audience_overview.png)

-Traditionally, an ad exchange sits between Sellers and Buyers (often taking on both roles).
-The cookieless initiative offloads quite a bit of work done by Sellers, Buyers and Ad Exchanges to the Browser so that privacy can be preserved.
-We see now that the browser will:
+These steps in the middle of the sequence diagram are particularly insightful in describing the role of Publishers, Buyers, Sellers and Ad Exchanges in conducting an auction.

 | Step | Description | Currently done by |
 | ---- | ----------- | ----------------- |